SunboX/personal-resume/resume.md

 ## Experience

 **Work at ö_konzept - Agentur für Werbung und Kommunikation GmbH & Co.
 KG**
+2008 - now
+I am lead developer of a 4-person team (team leader, me and two other developers).
+We build Webpages and intranet systems for SMEs.
+We also did some browser based applications for human resource planning, property management and for the health sector.
 //todo

 **SCANtickets.de**
+2005 - now
-We were two persons, a manager and designer in one person and me.
+Our small team consists of two persons, a manager and designer in one person and me.
 I got a user interaction and web layout and build the content management system and website from ground up.
 The CMS doesn´t use any framework, except ADOdb for PHP.
 After this was done, I build a entry software (ticket validation) based on C#.
 SCANtickets works like ebay.
 A person can register and start selling self-printable event tickets.
 Before the event starts, the user can download a so called "ticket-archive" (SQL Lite file).
 The C#-based entry software will open this database (offline).
 The visitors arrive with self-printed tickets, these get scanned and validated.

+Later on SCANtickets.de was merged into the firm I worked at - ö_konzept.

 ## Professional Interests